KrisztinaPap/PDK-Tools/README.md

-# Content Series Renamer (`rename_files.py`)
+# Content Series Renamer

-## Overview

-This Python script automates the renaming and organization of video recordings (`.mp4`) and their thumbnail images (`.jpeg`) for content series.
-It efficiently processes bulk recordings, ensures consistent naming, and organizes outputs for streamlined content management.
+Automate the renaming and organization of video recordings (.mp4) and their thumbnail images (.jpeg) for your content series.
+This repo contains two Python applications—`rename_files.py` (original) and `rename_files_2.py` (improved)—plus a test suite for each.

----

 ## Features

-- **Automated Pair Renaming:** Pairs `.mp4` and `.jpeg` files, renaming them with the series title and sequential episode numbers.
+- Automated Pair Renaming: Pairs `.mp4` and `.jpeg` files, renaming them with the series title and sequential episode numbers.
-- **Strict Pair Matching:** Only processes folders where the number of `.mp4` and `.jpeg` files match exactly.
-Skips folders otherwise.
+- Strict Pair Matching: Only processes folders where the number of `.mp4` and `.jpeg` files match.
-- **Intelligent Sorting:** Uses custom sorting to correctly align videos and thumbnails, handling patterns like `Screenshot (1).jpeg` and date-named videos.
+- Intelligent Sorting: Handles both bracketed (e.g., `Screenshot (1).jpeg`) and number-at-end (e.g., `foo 2.jpeg`) thumbnail naming conventions.
-- **Episode Numbering:** Determines the next episode number by scanning the `Processed` folder for previously renamed files, incrementing from the highest found.
+- Episode Numbering: Determines the next episode number by scanning the `Processed` folder for previously renamed files.
-- **Folder Management:** Moves renamed files into a `Processed` subfolder within each series directory, keeping originals clean.
+- Folder Management: Moves renamed files into a `Processed` subfolder within each series directory.
-- **Hierarchical Scanning:** Recursively scans a root directory, traversing through game, then series directories, and processes every series folder found.
+- Recursive Scanning: Recursively processes all series folders under your content root.
-- **Title Extraction:** Reads the series title from an `index.txt` file (must include a line: `title: ...`).
-Skips folders if missing or malformed.
+- Title Extraction: Reads the series title from an `index.txt` file (`title: ...` required).

----

 ## How It Works

-1. **Traversal:** Starting from the root directory (where the script is located), the script recursively searches for leaf directories (series folders).
+1. Traversal: Recursively scans for series folders (leaf directories).
-2. **Validation:** In each series folder, checks for an `index.txt` file and matching counts of `.mp4` and `.jpeg` files.
+2. Validation: Checks for `index.txt` and matching counts of `.mp4` and `.jpeg` files.
-3. **Sorting:** Sorts video and thumbnail files using a custom numeric and datetime-aware order to ensure proper pairing.
+3. Sorting: Sorts files using custom logic for correct pairing.
-4. **Renaming:** Renames and moves each video and its paired thumbnail to the `Processed` folder, using the format:
-   `[Series Title] [Episode Number].mp4` and `[Series Title] [Episode Number].jpeg`
+4. Renaming: Renames and moves each pair to the `Processed` folder as `[Series Title] [Episode Number].mp4` and `.jpeg`.
-5. **Error Handling:** Provides debug output for missing titles, mismatched file counts, and I/O errors, skipping problematic folders.

----
+5. Error Handling: Skips folders with missing/malformed `index.txt`, mismatched file counts, or file errors, with debug output.

 ## Folder Structure